 Beginner American Mahjong

-Mystery Book Discussion – Meets at 1:00 PM on the 1st Wednesday of the month.
+Mystery Book Group – Meets at 1:00 PM on the 1st Wednesday of the month.

-Regular Book Discussion – Meets at 1:00 PM on the 3rd Wednesday of the month.
+WWPL Book Group – Meets at 12:45 PM on the 3rd Wednesday of the month.

-Every December, our book discussion groups enjoy a joint holiday party and used paperback exchange.
+Every December, our book discussion groups enjoy a joint holiday party.

 Watercolor Painting Class